Copy editing: History

-There were a few events that led to changes within copyediting as a career.
-One of these, the successful strike of the editorial department of the Newark Ledger from November 17, 1934, to March 28, 1935, was "the first major action of its kind by any local guild ... [it] both confirmed the irreversibility of the guilds' movement away from the professional association idea and greatly accelerated that process".
+There were a few events that led to changes within copy editing as a career.
+One of these, the successful strike of the editorial department of the Newark Ledger from 17 November 1934, to 28 March 1935, was "the first major action of its kind by any local guild ... [it] both confirmed the irreversibility of the guilds' movement away from the professional association idea and greatly accelerated that process".
 Paired with another string of strikes led by The New York Newspaper Guild against several smaller newspapers in the summer of 1934, these actions served to shift the image of the editorial worker as a "professional" to one as an average citizen.
 Another strike from the year 1934 was the strike at the Macaulay Company, reportedly the first-ever strike to occur at a publishing firm.
 At the conclusion of the second Macaulay strike, which occurred three months after the first, the nationwide drive towards unionization had entered the publishing industry and was "sweeping through all the major publishing houses".

 Owing to the rise of the Digital Age, the roles and responsibilities of a copy editor have changed.
 For instance, beginning in 1990, copy editors learned pagination electronically.
 They could now look at multiple pages of a text on multiple screens and easily make their edits in that environment, as opposed to pasting physical paper cut-outs onto a board by hand.
 This technological advance also required that copy editors learn new software such as Adobe InDesign, QuarkXPress, Affinity Publisher, or Scribus.

 Modern copy editors are often required to edit for digital as well as print versions of the text.
-Digital copyediting requires copy editors to understand RSS feeds, social media and HTML.
+Digital copy editing requires copy editors to understand RSS feeds, social media and HTML.
 What should be accounted for is that, in this digital age, information is constantly being released, which has led to a decline in the editing of the online versions.
 Editors of the website BuzzFeed commented that sometimes they "simply can't get [to] every post before it's published".

 While copy editors still do traditional tasks such as checking facts, grammar, style and writing headlines, some of their duties have been pushed aside to make way for technology.
 Some copy editors now have to design page layouts and some even edit video content.
 Copy editors are now sometimes referred to as "copy/layout editors" or "producers/designers".